 Follow along with four reasons why it’s vital to properly document patients’ medical records.

 Documentation communicates the what, why, and how of clinical care delivered to patients.
 These records allow other clinicians to understand the patient's history so they can continue to provide the best possible treatment for each individual.

 Proper documentation also serves as a means to facilitate patient navigation and coordination along the continuum of care, from EM to HM and transitioning into the post-acute care setting.

 Thorough and accurate documentation mitigates risks and reduces the chance of a successful malpractice claim.
 A well-documented record serves as evidence of treatment and care, helping to alleviate liability concerns in the event of a claim.
 It is unlikely you will remember details of a particular case several years later when you are in the middle of a professional liability claim.
 Your documentation will be the tool you rely on in this situation.

 3. Records CMS Hospital Quality Indicators and PQRS Measures

-Documentation captures value-based purchasing metrics that, increasingly, the government is asking hospitals to provide.
-These include Hospital Quality Indicators and PQRS measures.
+Documentation captures value-based care metrics that, increasingly, the government is asking hospitals to provide.
+These include Hospital Quality Indicators and MIPS measures.

 4. Ensures appropriate reimbursement